Myomectomy for Fibroid Removal in Ventura, California

-Hysterectomy Advantages & Disadvantages
+Advantages & Disadvantages of a Hysterectomy

 A hysterectomy is a surgery that removes the entire uterus.
 Since this surgery eliminates the possibility of becoming pregnant, this option is usually only recommended for women who have reached menopause.
 If this procedure is performed before a woman has reached menopause, the patient may experience hot flashes, vaginal dryness and other menopause-like symptoms.

-Myomectomy Advantages & Disadvantages
+Advantages & Disadvantages of a Myomectomy

 Since this surgery does not remove the uterus, a myomectomy is typically performed on younger women with fibroid issues who may want to become pregnant in the future.
 After a myomectomy, the patient’s chance of getting pregnant is increased, but not guaranteed.